Verizon Five Forces Analysis (Porter’s) & Recommendations

 • High exit barriers (strong force)

 The telecommunications industry has a low degree of product differentiation because competing products are highly similar, with small differences based on some variables.
-For example, Verizon Communications, Inc.’s generic strategy and intensive growth strategies focus on quality as a differentiating factor to attract customers.
-Low product differentiation is an external factor that strengthens the intensity of competitive rivalry by making it easier for customers to consider changing their service providers.
-In the particular case of the wireless telecommunications market, Verizon Wireless attracts customers through the high quality of its services, but these services are still highly similar to competing services from other firms.
-On the other hand, the high aggressiveness of firms further strengthens the force of competition in the industry environment.
-For instance, Verizon Wireless and other firms aggressively compete through marketing campaigns and technological upgrades.
-Moreover, this external analysis identifies high exit barriers, which include the high cost of telecommunications infrastructure.
+In this Five Forces analysis of Verizon, low product differentiation is an external factor that strengthens the intensity of competitive rivalry by making it easier for customers to change their service providers.
+In the wireless telecommunications market.
+Verizon’s generic competitive strategy and intensive growth strategies focus on quality as a differentiating factor to attract customers to its services, although these services have similarities to the services of competitors, like T-Mobile, AT&T, and Google Fiber.
+On the other hand, the high aggressiveness of firms strengthens the force of competition in the industry environment.
+Verizon and other firms aggressively compete through marketing campaigns and technological upgrades.
+Moreover, this Five Forces analysis identifies high exit barriers, which include the high cost of telecommunications infrastructure.
 This external factor discourages established firms from leaving the information and communications technology and services industry, thereby keeping competition high.
 Thus, this component of the Five Forces analysis of Verizon shows that competitive rivalry is a major force that shapes the strategies of the business.

 Bargaining Power of Verizon’s Customers/Buyers (Moderate Force)

-The intensity of customers’ impact is evaluated in this component of the Five Forces analysis of Verizon Communications, Inc. Customers or buyers affect the company’s revenues, profit margins, and business value.
-The following external factors contribute to the moderate bargaining power of customers on Verizon and the telecommunications industry environment:
+The intensity of customers’ impact is evaluated in this component of the Five Forces analysis of Verizon Communications Inc. Customers or buyers affect the company’s revenues, profit margins, and business value.
+The following external factors contribute to the moderate bargaining power of customers over Verizon and the telecommunications industry environment:

 • Low information asymmetry (strong force)